hazelzhao/Customer-Churn-EP2-FeatureEngineering-more/README.md

 4.Upsampling for more models -- a brief experiment

-# More thoughts about modelling:
+# What could be done for further improvement

 1.Considering LightGBM?

 2.Ensemble and stack promising models?

-3.Do some segmentation on important categorical features as contract type"?
+3.Do some segmentation on important categorical features (e.g.,contract type) ?

 # Thoughts about business: